Bali and Java Explorer

 Day 8 Ubud (1B)

 Catch our flight and transfer to Ubud, the cultural and artistic heart of Bali and our base for the next 3 nights.
 Surrounded by scenic rice fields, small villages, art and craft communities, ancient temples and palaces it's easy to see why Ubud has inspired painters, sculptors, poets, musicians and writers from all over the world.
 You too will be inspired by the laid back way of life, the beauty and the scenic splendor that is Ubud.
 Get to know the town on an orientation walk provided by your CEO.
-Estimated travel time: 4 hours
+Estimated travel time: 5-6 hrs 2.5 hours to airport 1 hr flight 1.5 hours from airport

 Days 9-10 Ubud (2B,1L)